-This technique involves stretching the remaining chest wall skin at the mastectomy site so that a pocket is made to accommodate a breast prosthesis.
+This technique involves stretching the remaining chest wall skin at the mastectomy site so that a pocket accommodates a breast prosthesis.
 A “tissue expander” (a plastic inflatable balloon) is surgically place under the pectoral muscle of the chest.
-The expander has a small plastic injection port which is placed just under the skin, allowing saline (salt water) to be injected from the outside into the balloon.
-Gradually over a period of about 6 to 8 weeks, the expander is gradually filled, stretching the muscle and the overlying skin and in so doing, recreating a breast mound.
+The expander has a small plastic injection port which the surgeon places just under the skin.
+This allows the surgeon to inject saline (salt water) from the outside into the balloon.
+Gradually over a period of about 6 to 8 weeks, your surgeon fills the expander, stretching the muscle and the overlying skin and in so doing, recreating a breast mound.

-At a second stage procedure, the expander is usually removed and a permanent breast implant placed in the pocket.
+At a second stage procedure, your surgeon removes the expander and places a permanent breast implant in the pocket.
 Alternatively, with the use of a special type of expander called an expander-prosthesis, the expander stays in as the definitive prosthesis.

 Tissue expansion is the simplest form of breast reconstruction in that the initial operation is relatively short.
 It is, however, the least natural looking and feeling form of reconstruction and involves the use of a breast implant.
-The resulting breast mound feels firm and of the three methods of breast reconstruction discussed is least likely to give a natural “ptotic” or drooped look.
+The resulting breast mound feels firm.
+Of the three methods of breast reconstruction discussed is least likely to give a natural “ptotic” or drooped look.
 Late ongoing scar problems are common and usually result in complications requiring further surgeries and compromised shape of the reconstructed breast.
-Nipple reconstruction can be undertaken some 4-6 months later.
+Your surgeon can perform nipple reconstruction some 4-6 months later.

 Latissimus Muscle Transfer and Implant

-This technique involves using a muscle from the back (Latissimus Dorsi Muscle) with its overlying fat and skin and transferring this to the anterior chest to cover a breast implant and make a new breast.
+This technique involves using a muscle from the back (Latissimus Dorsi Muscle) with its overlying fat and skin.
+Your surgeon transfers it to the anterior chest to cover a breast implant and make a new breast.
 The procedure is more complex than tissue expansion, taking about 4 hours to do.
 It is however, less complex than TRAM flap reconstruction.

 The Latissimus muscle technique, while still using a breast prosthesis, is more natural looking and feeling than tissue expansion.
 A generous layer of the body’s own muscle and fat covers the implant allowing natural feel and “ptosis” or breast droop.
 Late ongoing scar problems related to the breast implant can also occur and require further surgeries and compromised shape of the reconstructed breast.
-Nipple reconstruction can be undertaken some 4-6 months later.
+Your surgeon can perform nipple reconstruction some 4-6 months later.

-Disadvantages of this technique lie with the resulting back scar necessary to harvest the latissimus muscle and the fact that a breast implant is still used.
+Disadvantages of this technique lie with the resulting back scar necessary to harvest the latissimus muscle and the fact your surgeon must still use a breast implant.

 TRAM Flap Reconstruction

 The TRAM Flap (Transverse Rectus Abdominus Muscle Flap) is the most complex but most natural form of breast reconstruction.
-It is performed using only the body’s own or autogenous tissue.
+Your surgeon performs this procedure using only the body’s own or autogenous tissue.
 Using a “tummy tuck” approach fat, skin and muscle of the lower abdomen is harvested and transferred to the chest wall to create a new breast.
 Because of the amount of tissue available for transfer using this method, there is no need for a breast implant.
 The transferred tissue is primarily fat removed from the abdomen and therefore the resulting reconstructed breast has a very natural look and feel with natural ptosis being achieved.
 No plastic is used and therefore there is no risk of late ongoing scar problems related to an implant.